Bangkok Itinerary Ideas From A Local

 What did you think of the Thai Food when you visited the U.S.?

-I didn’t find any Thai restaurants in the US. that were authentically Thai.
-I would recommend buying ready to cook ingredients from a Thailand grocery store.
+I didn’t find any Thai restaurants in the US that were authentically Thai.
+I would recommend buying ready-to-cook ingredients from a Thai grocery store.
 It makes a great gift to bring back home.
-I bought a lot of that with me when I went to the States.
+I bought a lot of that when I went to the States.
 It’s a spice in the perfect portions.
-So all you do is add your meat and vegetable and you are ready to eat.
+So, all you do is add your meat and vegetables, and you are ready to eat.
 It tastes so authentic.
 My favorite is a spice for lamb.
-All you do is add that spice, ground pork, add herbs like red onion, green onion, a little bit of lime and then it’s ready to serve.
+All you do is add that spice, ground pork, herbs like red onion, green onion, and a little lime, and then it’s ready to serve.

 Do you have any tourist pet peeves?

 Visitors should watch their behavior the most at places like the Royal Palace Temple.
-Practice basic principals of being respectful in religious spaces.
-Make sure you don’t reveal your shoulders and legs, wear non-revealing clothes.
+Practice basic principles of being respectful in religious spaces.
+Make sure you don’t reveal your shoulders and legs, and wear non-revealing clothes.
 Make sure you take off your shoes when you go into temple compounds.
-If you are unsure of how to behave, just watch the locals and be smart about it.
+If you are unsure how to behave, watch the locals and be smart about it.

 Any final words of advice?